Instructing Bank - Explained

 A financial transaction that entails the transfer of funds between two parties require that the presence of two banks.
 In such a transaction, any of the banks that play the major role of transfer of funds is called an instructing bank.
 As the name implies, an instructing bank plays the role of an administrative agent in the transfer of funds between two parties.
 The instructing bank initiates a fund transfer as instructed by the customer and also receives instructions on who to receive the funds and amount to be sent.

-A Little More on What is an Instructing Bank
+What Does an Instructing Bank Do?

 An instructing bank initiates that transfer of funds from a customer to a receiver after it has received instructions from the client.
 This bank receives instructions from the client as to who the receiving party is and the amount of funds to be transferred.
 An instructing bank is different from an advising bank in the transfer of funds between two parties.
 An advising bank notifies a receiver that funds have been received while the instructing takes an active role in ensuring that the fund is transferred to the receiving party.
 An instructing bank is otherwise called the ordering party while an advising bank is called the notifying bank.